nosir/cleave-zen/README.md

 - [x] Create an example repo for individual lib usage case
 - [ ] Create demo page for different type of formatting
+- [ ] Review still related PRs and issues in the old cleave.js repo and implement it here
 - [ ] Add unit tests
 - [ ] Add docs comments for functions and usages
 - [ ] Add more library integration usages in